 In-App Feedback tools

 There are a number of in-app feedback tools on the market to help developers dig into this information

-Feedier is designed not only help you collect feedback that’s attractive and visual, but also to help you understand your feedback easier.
+Feedier is not only designed to help collect attractive and visual feedback, but also to make it easier for you to understand your feedback.

 Instabug performs dual duties as an in-app user feedback tool and an instant bug-reporting platform.
 Using Instabug, you can send custom-targeted and timed user surveys as well as manage in-app conversations with your users.

 Summing it up

 The reasons to collect in-app feedback are abundant.
 The information allows you to engage with your customers, hone your products or services, refine your strategy, and hold on to your users.

 After all, user experience has proven integral to improving the bottom line.